 load the email function in the form module,

 passing it the form fields as keyword arguments.
-It will also pass the
+Note that it will

-if you do not need it.
-The publisher handler is smart enough to pass
+not need it.
+The publisher handler is smart enough to pass your function

-The data is sent back to the browser via the return value of the function.
+Also notice how it sends data back to the customer - via the return value of the function.

 req.headers_out, return errors by raising